DOS/V: History

-We hid the DOS/V run on other IBM compatible machines.
-The fact was that we developed it could run on Gateway's and any machines, but we had to keep the secret, not to spread it, because there are lots of enemies inside the company.
+We hid the fact that DOS/V could run on other IBM compatible machines.
+We successfully got it working on machines made by Gateway and other companies.
+However, we had to keep it secret and prevent it from spreading, as many in the company would have opposed it.
 In short, it was a double-edged sword.
-If the DOS/V run on such cheap compatible machines, conversely the 5550 series which had taken high profit up may not be sold.
-In fact, 80% of staff in Yamato office opposed it.
+If DOS/V could run on cheap clone machines, the 5550, which was highly profitable, may see its sales decline.
+In fact, 80% of the staff at the Yamato office were against it.

 Maruyama and Mii had to convince IBM's branches to agree with the plan.
-In the beginning of December 1990, Maruyama went to IBM's Management Committee, and presented his plan "The low-end PC strategy in Japan".
+At the beginning of December 1990, Maruyama presented his plan, "The low-end PC strategy in Japan," to IBM's Management Committee.
 At the committee, a topic usually took 15 minutes, but his topic took an hour.
 The plan was finally approved by John Akers.

-After the committee, Susumu Furukawa, a president of Microsoft Japan, could make an appointment with IBM Japan to share the source code of DOS/V. On 20 December 1990, IBM Japan announced they founded OADG and Microsoft would supply DOS/V for other PC manufacturers.
-From 1992 to 1994, many Japanese manufacturers began selling IBM PC clones with DOS/V. Some global PC manufacturers entered into the Japanese market, Compaq in 1992 and Dell in 1993.
-Fujitsu released IBM PC clones (FMV series) in October 1993, and about 200,000 units were shipped in 1994.
+After the committee, Susumu Furukawa, one of the presidents of Microsoft Japan, met with IBM Japan to share the source code for DOS/V. On 20 December 1990, IBM Japan announced the foundation of the OADG and that Microsoft would supply DOS/V to other PC manufacturers.
+From 1992 to 1994, many Japanese manufacturers began selling IBM PC clones with DOS/V. Some global PC manufacturers entered the Japanese market, such as Compaq in 1992 and Dell in 1993.
+Fujitsu, who owned the FM Towns line of proprietary PC-based computers, began releasing their own DOS/V machines (the FMV series) in October 1993, and about 200,000 units were shipped in 1994.

 The initial goal of DOS/V was to enable Japanese software to run on laptop computers based on the IBM global standards rather than the domestic computer architecture.
-As of 1989, the VGA was not common, but they expected the LCD panels with VGA resolution would be affordable within a few years.
-The DOS/V lacked its software library, so IBM Japan requested third-party companies to port their software to the DOS/V. The PS/55 Model 5535-S was released as a laptop terminal for the corporate sector.
-They only had to supply a few major business software to the DOS/V.
+In 1989, computers with VGA graphics were not common, but they expected that LCD panels with VGA resolution would be affordable within a few years.
+DOS/V lacked an extensive software library, so IBM Japan requested third-party companies to port their software to it.
+The PS/55 Model 5535-S was released as a laptop terminal for the corporate sector.
+They only had to supply a few major business software for DOS/V.

-In March 1991, IBM Japan released the PS/55note Model 5523-S which was the lower-price laptop computer.
-It was a strategically important product to popularize the DOS/V into the consumer market, and led to the success of subsequent consumer products such as the ThinkPad.
-However, the DOS/V itself sold much better than the 5523S because advanced users purchased it to build a Japanese language environment on their IBM compatible PCs.
+In March 1991, IBM Japan released the PS/55note Model 5523-S, a lower-priced laptop computer.
+It was a strategically important product to popularize DOS/V into the consumer market, and led to the success of subsequent consumer products such as the ThinkPad.
+However, DOS/V itself sold much better than the 5523S because advanced users purchased it to build a Japanese language environment on their IBM compatible PCs.